LCPQ/yrm2024/content/map.md

 draft: false
 ---

-# Location
+# Venue Information

-The conference venue is the FeRMI seminar room located on the campus of Université Paul Sabatier
+The conference will take place in the [FeRMI seminar room](https://www.google.com/maps?q=43.56075,1.46774) at:

+**Université Paul Sabatier**
+*Bâtiment 3R1*
+76 Rue Sébastienne Guyot,
+31400 Toulouse

+**GPS Coordinates:**
+- Latitude: 43.56075
+- Longitude: 1.46774

+### Direction from the City Center

+🚇 If you are arriving from the city center, simply hop on Metro Line B and head to the **Paul Sabatier** station.

 # Map